-Admin Tools is written with Joomla! best practices in mind.
+Admin Tools is written with Joomla! best practices in mind, using Joomla's extension development framework ("core MVC").
 It uses a native Joomla! plugin to apply its security and performance enhancing feature.
 It does not touch Joomla's core files ("core hacks").

 Admin Tools comes in two editions, the free of charge Core edition and the subscription-only Professional edition.
-The Core edition only has basic utilitarian features.
+The Core edition only has basic site management features, without any focus on security.
 The security features can only be found in the Professional edition.